markusa4/satsuma/README.md

 satsuma lex hole010.cnf > hole010.break.cnf
 cryptominisat5 hole010.break.cnf
 ```

-Each of these pass `hole010.cnf` to satsuma, which will write the resulting formula to the file `hole010.break.cnf`.
+Each of these passes `hole010.cnf` to satsuma, which will write the resulting formula to the file `hole010.break.cnf`.
 The formula `hole010.cnf` is satisfiable, if and only if `hole010.break.cnf` is satisfiable.
 We then pass `hole010.break.cnf` to a SAT solver of choice, in the case above to cryptominisat.

-There are more options available to influence the generation of symmetry breaking constraints.
+Additional options are available to.
+Run `satsuma -h` to see a full list.

-You may see a description with `satsuma -h`.
-The default settings try to achieve a good balance between overhead and effectiveness.
+The default settings aim to provide a good balance between overhead and effectiveness.
-However, the tool can be configured in many ways to attempt stronger (or weaker) breaking.
+However, the tool can be configured in many ways to attempt weaker, stornger, or diversified breaking.
 Which parameters work best will depend on the instance, mode, and SAT solver used.
 Here are some settings to try:
 ```text